 Enjoy this hard but short popular hike from Fjellveien up Stoltzekleiven.

-The tour is divided into two parts with a challenging and an easy leg.
-The first part of the walk is mostly steep stone stairs.
+The hike is divided into two parts with a challenging and an easy leg.
+The first part of the hike is mostly steep stone stairs.
 The more you climb, the better the view you get.
-The trip is suitable for both children and adults, but the hike is not recommended in winter when it can be slippery.
+The trip is suitable for both children and adults, but it is not recommended in winter when it can be slippery.

 You will find the start of Stoltzekleiven by Fjellveien 13, about 30 minutes’ walk from the city center.

 From the top of Stoltzekleiven you have beautiful views of Sandviken and Byfjorden.